How to Plant Bareroot Plants: A Step-by-Step Guide

-Tis the season for bareroot plants — all the fruit, berries, roses, and shade trees a home could ever ask for.
+Winter is the season for bareroot plants — all the fruit, berries, roses, and shade trees a home could ever ask for.
 Bareroot plants are less expensive than their container counterparts and are only available in the winter when they’re dormant.
 But since they’re sold with their roots exposed, people are sometimes confused and end up asking the question, “How do you plant a bareroot plant?”

 When you buy a bareroot plant from the garden center, they’ll most likely place it in a bag full of sawdust.
 (The sawdust is there to keep in the moisture.)
 But once you’re home, you’ll want to remove all that sawdust before you start planting.
 Take the plant out of the bag, and gently shake out all the sawdust from the roots of the plant.

-Step 2: Dig a hole
+Step 2: Dig a Hole

-Step 3: Add planting mix.
+Step 3: Add Planting Mix

-Step 4: Fill in the hole.
+Step 4: Fill in the Hole

 Grab a shovel and lay it across the hole.
 The shovel will show you where ground level is, and you’ll want to plant your bareroot plant or tree one inch above that line.
 Hold the plant in the middle of the hole next to the shovel and move the 50/50 mixture into the hole.
 Before you completely fill in the hole, add NutriPaks on top of the roots.
 This will provide a 3-year, slow-drip food source for your plants.
 Afterwards, fill in the entire hole, using the shovel as your leveling guide.
 Once you’ve added all the mixture, remove the shovel and gently step on the newly filled hole to remove any lingering air bubbles.

-Step 5: Treat the soil.
+How to Plant Bareroot, Step 5: Treat the Soil

 Add a bag of GardenMAX to the top of the hole after you have planted your bareroot tree or plant.
-One 37lb bag of GardenMAX will plant roughly three medium-sized plants.
+One 37lb bag of GardenMAX will treat roughly three medium-sized plants.
 However, make sure the soil treatment is not piled up against the plant or on the plant itself.
 GardenMAX will help turn your soil into a place plants love to grow by adding trace elements and beneficial microbes and by correcting any pH imbalance issues.

-Step 6: Soak with water.
+Step 6: Soak with Water